Daniel-Maris/JOREK/non_regression_tests/standalone/energy_conservation/README.md

 See `run.sh -h` for help with the command.

 ### Running on a cluster
-Submit the testcase job as follows: (compile jorek2_particles beforehand) (omp only supported) qsub -q ib -v dir=jet_tutorial_equil run.sh
+Submit the testcase job as follows: (compile jorek2_particles beforehand) (omp only supported, so at most 1 node) qsub run.sh -q ib_gen8 -v file=jet_equil_short

 ### Dependencies
-Install numpy and matplotlib on your system (anaconda is the simplest way) Rscript is also required, as well as gnuplot >= 4.0.0
+Install numpy and matplotlib on your system (anaconda is the simplest way)